arteria/django-redirect-plus/README.md

-Django's built-in redirect app with some extras.
+Django's built-in redirect app with some extras added.
 ============

-Based on Django's built-in redirect app we added some extras.
+Based on Django's built-in redirect app with some extras added.
 Starting point for this app was https://github.com/django/django/tree/master/django/contrib/redirects.
 Now with these extra features:

 * Simple hit counter on each redirect rule